Guadalajara-Mexican City of the future!

 Commerce & Tourism

 Commerce and tourism are the main employment centres and the city’s economy rests on these and industry.
 Food and beverages, toys, textiles, auto parts, electronic equipment, pharmaceuticals, footwear, furniture and steel products are the main industries.
-Forty percent are exported, mostly to the United States.
+Forty per cent is exported, mostly to the United States.
 But it is the electronics and information technology sectors that have nicknamed the city the “Silicon Valley of Mexico.”
 Guadalajara is the main producer of software, electronic and digital components in Mexico.
 Software Companies such as General Electric, IBM, Intel Corporation, Freescale Semiconductor, Hitachi Ltd., Hewlett-Packard, Siemens, Flextronics, Oracle, TCS, Cognizant Technology Solutions and Jabil Circuit have offices here.

 Food & Cafe’s